locationtech/udig-platform/docs/user/en/AOI view.rst

 .. figure:: /images/aoi_view/AOIView.PNG
    :align: center
    :alt:

-The current options avilable to define a AOI are:
+The current options available to define a AOI are:

 -  All - Zooming to extent will show all data from all layers and
 -  Screen - Using the screen AOI while searching the catalog will limit the results to those within